 - a UNESCO site.

-- where the first modern solar furnace was built.
+- the birthplace of the the first modern solar furnace.

 - a main stop of the famous Yellow Train.